datacommonsorg/docsite/custom_dc/index.md

 ---
 layout: default
-title: Custom Data Commons
+title: Build and run your own Data Commons
 nav_order: 90
 has_children: true
 ---

 {:.no_toc}
-# Custom Data Commons
+# Build and run your own Data Commons

 * TOC
 {:toc}